raymond-arthur/Statistics-misc/README.md

 cat("The 7th digit as calculated by the iterative equation is:", Fib_it_7)
 ```

-The console then prints the 7$^{th}$ value for both and we can see that both are 13.
+The console then prints the 7th value for both and we can see that both are 13.

 We now look to see if any of the large values of $n$ have differing values for FibIterative and FibClosedform.
-We can do this by creating a table of the first 100 values of each function and getting the percent error as
+We can do this by creating a table of the first 100 values of each function and getting the percent error as:

 $$
 \text{{\% error for a given n}} = \frac{\text{{|FibIterative(n) - FibClosedform(n)|}}}{\text{{FibIterative(n)} }}
 $$

 ```r
 #Create a matrix to store our 3 rows: